funnyboy-roks/mapify/README.md

 `mapify.command.mapify` - Permission to use the `/mapify` command - Default: OP

 `mapify.command.refreshmaps` - Permission to use the `/refreshmaps` command - Default: OP

+## FAQ

+### Error message of "This is not a valid domain..."

+You need to edit the config and add the domain that you wish to the `whitelist` field.
+You can add a domain, like `i.imgur.com` or a regular expression like `REGEXP:.*\.google\.com` to match all domains which end with `google.com`

+This is to help with security on your server as having untrusted domains can allow users to break your server and do bad things.
+If you don't want this protection, you can enable the `whitelist-is-blacklist` config option and remove all entries from the `whitelist`.

+### Error message of "An internal error occurred while attempting to perform this command"

+When this message occurs in chat, there's a large error message that will print to the console (usually red or yellow, if the console supports colour).
+Please join my Discord, tell me what command you ran, and send the error message.